Casey Neistat: The Neistat Brothers

 In July 2008, HBO purchased an eight-episode television series, The Neistat Brothers, for just under $2 million.
 The series was produced by Casey and Van Neistat, and Tom Scott.
 Independent film producer Christine Vachon served as consulting producer.
 Written and directed by Casey and Van, the show is autobiographical and told in the first person.
 Each of the eight episodes is made up of short stories about the brothers' lives.
 The show premiered June 4, 2010, on HBO.

-The Hollywood Reporter likened the brothers' charm, wit, and simplicity to that of Dr. Seuss.
+The Hollywood Reporter likened the brothers' charm, wit and simplicity to that of Dr. Seuss.
 Hank Stuever of the Washington Post praised the brothers' joie de vivre.

+Career

 YouTube

 On February 17, 2010, Neistat uploaded a video about when to use the emergency brake cord on train cars in the New York City Subway.
 Neistat criticized the way that the MTA did not make it clear when the emergency brake cord should be pulled.
 According to the video, one should only use the emergency brake system when the motion of the train poses an imminent threat to life or limb.

 On February 23, 2010, Neistat released a six-minute film on Vimeo about the Internet site Chatroulette.
-It explains what the Chatroulette site is, how it works, and why people use it.
-Various experiments are conducted in the video with the findings presented in stop-frame animations.
+It explained what the Chatroulette site is, how it works and why people use it.
+Various experiments are conducted in the video, with the findings presented in stop-frame animations.
 One experiment found that people on Chatroulette are much more likely to talk to a woman.
 While 95% "nexted" Neistat, his female friend Genevieve was clicked away by only 5%.

 On June 7, 2011, Neistat criticized the New York City Police Department's ticketing of cyclists in New York City for riding outside of the marked bike lanes.
-In a video titled "Bike Lanes", Neistat encounters an officer and receives a $50 ticket for not riding within the lanes.
+In a video titled Bike Lanes, Neistat encounters an officer and receives a $50 ticket for not riding within the lanes.
 Neistat then proceeds to comically ride his bike in the lane crashing into various obstructions, supporting the argument that lanes aren't the safest at all times and are even sometimes unusable.
 In response, New York Magazine called Neistat a "Bike-Lane Vigilante" and the film was covered by most mainstream media outlets.
-Additionally, Time named "Bike Lanes" number 8 on their Top 10 Creative Videos of 2011 list.
-In 2022, Neistat uploaded a YouTube video titled "NYC BIKE LANE BOUNTY" discussing a proposal in which New York City residents can report cars illegally parked in bike lanes for a percentage of the violator's prospective fine.
-In the opening of this video, Neistat pays homage to "Bike Lines" by abruptly crashing his bike into an illegally parked van while stating statistics about bicycle accidents in NYC.
+Additionally, Time named Bike Lanes number eight on their Top 10 Creative Videos of 2011 list.
+In 2022, Neistat uploaded a YouTube video titled NYC BIKE LANE BOUNTY, discussing a proposal in which New York City residents can report cars illegally parked in bike lanes for a percentage of the violator's prospective fine.
+In the opening of this video, Neistat pays homage to Bike Lanes by abruptly crashing his bike into an illegally parked van while stating statistics about bicycle accidents in NYC.

 In 2014, Neistat was listed on New Media Rockstars Top 100 Channels, ranked at #82.